abdoulfataoh/doc-summary-and-plagiarism-detection/README.md

 ### Description
-In this project, we use deep learning models for the purpose of plagiarism detection and document summarization.
+In this project, we use deep learning models for plagiarism detection and document synthesis purposes.
 ### Config

 - Clone the project